zulip/zulip/help/search-for-messages.md

 ### Search your important messages

-* `is:alerted`: Search messages that contain your [alert words](/help/dm-mention-alert-notifications#alert-words).
-Messages are included in the search results based on the alerts you had configured when you received the message.
+* `is:alerted`: Search messages that contain your [watched phrases](/help/dm-mention-alert-notifications#watched-phrases).
+Messages are included in the search results based on the phrases you had configured when you received the message.
 * `is:mentioned`: Search messages where you were [mentioned](/help/mention-a-user-or-group).